detachedsoul/musica/README.md

 # Musica App

-This the #CODING360CHALLENGE for October.
+This is the #CODING360CHALLENGE for October.